 Pop singer and actor Olly Alexander, who stars as Ritchie Tozer, says: "I feel like the luckiest lad in the world to be a part of this project.
 I’ve been a fan of Russell T. Davies ever since I watched Queer As Folk in secret at 14.
 His work helped shape my identity as a gay person so I’m absolutely over the moon we’ll be working together.
 The script was amazing to read, I laughed and I cried a lot, it’s a privilege to be helping to tell this story and I’m so excited."

-Yes, It's a Sin was a massive hit for legendary British band The Pet Shop Boys back in 1987.
+Yes It's a Sin is a song title.
+It was a massive hit for legendary British band The Pet Shop Boys back in 1987.
 It will of course feature heavily in the Channel 4 drama (see the trailer below), along with many other famous hits of the 1980s.

-You can see a first glimpse of the drama below.
+You can see the It's A Sing trailer below.
 It shows Olly Alexander as Ritchie in a gay London pub, selecting the 1987 Pet Shop Boys anthem, "It’s A Sin," on the juke box.

 Get the latest updates, reviews and unmissable series to watch and more!